Woahai321/Soluify-Telegram-Guardian/readme.md

-Sure, here's a README tailored for your Telegram Guardian Bot project:

 # 🛡️ Telegram Guardian Bot

 **Telegram Guardian Bot** is a robust automation tool designed to help manage and protect your Telegram groups.
 This Python script allows users to set up a bot that can automatically delete messages containing specific words, welcome new members, bid farewell to those who leave, and send scheduled messages.
 Perfect for maintaining a healthy and friendly group environment!